March: National Women’s History Month

 All of the above is to point out, that women have a long road to equality, and we are still struggling with the terrain today, and though it is not totally all it should be, it IS better than before.

 A personal part of this story is this; #16 relates to my own experience.
 I enlisted in the Women’s Army Corps (WAC) in 1968 and did very well.
 I loved the Army but left it in 1972 because of my three minor dependent children, who until that time were in my Mother’s guardianship.
 I applied for and received Recruiting Duty in our hometown so I was there for my children, but when my mother became seriously ill, I had to leave and take back the guardianship from my mother.
 Once I did that, I was no longer eligible for service in the military.
 It’s sad that the new Supreme Court ruling (in 1973) couldn’t have come earlier in my career, because I would have stayed in, but I was forced to take a discharge because of my dependents.

 What I ask of you now, is when you look through the list above, if you find one you’re particularly interested in knowing more about, read the link given after it and ask yourself this question: How many of those changes in attitude toward women were brought about by courageous, determined women themselves?
 If you can recall some of those historical events, either through the years you’ve lived, or through reading about them, you will find that each of them always have one thing in common; there was always at least ONE woman, and sometimes more, who worked diligently to right the wrongs women experienced.

-If you’d like to celebrate womanhood, and those wonderful women who paved the way for future generations, March is the month to do it!
-Whether you plan a party, a gathering, a march, or a demonstration, make it one that respects and honors the women who worked so hard to provide us with the rights we have today.
+If you’d like to celebrate womanhood, and those wonderful women who paved the way for future generations, March is a great month to do it!
+But don’t limit yourself to the month of March, do it anytime.
+Please, whether you plan a party, a gathering, a march, or a demonstration, make it one that respects and honors the women who worked so hard to help provide us with the rights we have today.
 We’ve come a long way, Baby!
 Happy National Women’s History Month!